 Location: Phnom Penh - Sua s'dei.
 Welcome to Phnom Penh, Cambodia.
 You'll be transferred to your hotel – check with hotel reception for more information about your important group meeting this evening.
 If you have free time in the afternoon, perhaps stroll the streets of Phnom Penh and explore the city, taking in the interesting French colonial architecture.
 The National Museum, with its collection of classic Khmer craftsmanship, is well worth a visit.
-Dinner tonight will be at the restaurant run by the Friends organisation.
+Dinner tonight will be at the restaurant run by Friends International.
 You might decide to go for a drink at the Foreign Correspondents' Club afterwards.

 Day - 2

 Location: Phnom Penh - Today a full city tour introduces you to the sights of Phnom Penh, a city that lies near the confluence of the Mekong and Tonle Sap rivers.
 The private quarters of the Royal Palace are home to King Sihamoni and are closed to the public.
 You will, however, be able to visit the Silver Pagoda that lies in the palace complex, which is the most sacred temple in the country.
 Phnom Penh remains a living relic of the country’s past struggles and successes.
 Your included visits to the Tuol Sleng Genocide Museum and the Killing Fields of Choeung Ek tell the story of the tragic legacy of the Khmer Rouge.
 There is an optional visit to Wat Phnom, the temple that gave rise to the foundation of the city in the 15th century.
-Later you head out of town to a working Monastery to learn more about the life of a Monk and Theravada Buddhism.
+Later you head out of town to a working monastery to learn more about the life of a monk and Theravada Buddhism.
 Buddhism in Cambodia is a way of life that most people incorporate into their daily life.
-You will get to meet the Monks, enjoy a sacred water blessing for good luck and prosperity, have a red band tied around your wrist to keep you safe in your travels and see the temple’s fascinating Pagoda art.
+You will get to meet the monks, enjoy a sacred water blessing for good luck and prosperity, have a red band tied around your wrist to keep you safe in your travels and see the temple’s fascinating Pagoda art.

 Day - 3

 Location: Siem Reap - Fly north to Siem Reap (approximately 40 minutes) where the great temples of Angkor await.
 After a relaxing morning at your hotel, travel into the countryside to a local farming community, walk through rice fields and learn about Cambodian stilt homes and life in a typical farming village.
-Hear about the myriad ways a non-government organisation called Husk Cambodia works directly with this community to improve the lives of Cambodian families.
+Hear about the myriad ways a non-government organisation called HUSK Cambodia works directly with this community to improve the lives of Cambodian families.
 End the day with a stop for a sunset drink at a scenic point overlooking the countryside.

 Day - 4